mjknj18/NASA-Mars-Mission-Analysis/README.md

 # NASA-Mars-Mission-Analysis

 The goal of this project was to develop a webpage to present scraped data from several NASA Mars Mission websites.
-MongoDB and Python with Splinter, BeautifulSoup, and Pandas were used to scrape and store the required data, and Python with Flask was used to automate that process.
-HTML with Bootstrap CSS was used to generate and formate the completed webpage presenting the scraped data.
+Python with Splinter, BeautifulSoup, and Pandas, and MongoDB were used to scrape and store the required data, and Python with Flask was used to automate those processes.
+HTML with Bootstrap CSS was used to generate and format the completed webpage presenting the scraped data.

 ## Questions